ACS-Xie-Zhou/ACS_Project/Mini Project 2/Readme.md

 # Introduction
 The requirement of the mini project is to design a program which can utilize multiple threads to accelerate the time required to compress a file.
 Because C/C++ does not have built-in support for multi-threaded application, pthread library from Linux is used to implement the application.
 As a result, this program can only run on Linux systems.
-Although with the use of MSYS2, this program can also be compiled and executed on Windows with no problem.

 # Functions
 - Compress a file using multiple worker threads.
 - Decompress a file using one worker threads.

 # Usage
-This application can run both on Linux and Windows.
-To run on Windows, MSYS2 is required with the pthread and zlib library installed.
-However, ***Windows operating system is not recommended*** as pthread library is not officially supported on Windows.
+This application can only run on Linux. pthread and zlib library are required.

 ## Compile
 To compile the source code, run